Extreme events in dynamical systems and random walkers: A review: Prediction of extreme events in dynamical system

-The mechanism of extreme events in a coupled electronic circuit, is explored in Sec.\ \eqref{onoff}.
-A prediction scheme is also suggested in Ref.\ \cite{cavalcante2013predictability}.
-When the trajectories of both master and slave subsystems confine in the synchronization manifold, then two subsystems are collectively synchronized.
-But, when the trajectory of the master subsystem moves towards the saddle equilibrium point, located at the origin, then it is repelled far away and hence, master and slave subsystems can not remain synchronized for a while.
+A prediction scheme is also suggested in Sec.\ \eqref{onoff} that uses a master-slave coupled electronic circuit to explore extreme events as described in Sec.\ \eqref{onoff}.
+When the trajectories of both the master and slave subsystems are confined in the synchronization manifold, two subsystems are collectively synchronized.
+But, when the trajectory of the master subsystem moves towards the saddle equilibrium point, located at the origin, then the master-slave system loses synchrony and it is reflected as a large signal in the error dynamics that is identified as an extreme event.
 Based on this study, a result is noticed that, when the absolute value of ${\bf x_{M}}$ approaches zero, after some time, an extreme event may occur in the observable $|{\bf x_{\perp}}|$.
 This signature is used as an early warning signal of anticipated extreme events.
 In upper panel of Fig.\ \ref{fig_30}, when the value of $|{\bf x_{M}}|$ crosses below a predefined threshold $\left|{\bf x_{M}}\right|_{th}$ (horizontal dashed black line), then after time $t_p$, an extreme event occurs in observable $|{\bf x_{\perp}}|$, as shown in lower panel of Fig.\ \ref{fig_30}.
 The predefined threshold values are $\left|{\bf x_{M}}\right|_{th}=0.32$ and $\left|{\bf x_{M}}\right|_{th}=0.5$ as per their consideration in case of numerical simulation and experiment, respectively.
 As the trajectory of the master subsystem reaches near the saddle origin, those trajectories will suffer a repulsion along the transverse direction of the invariant manifold for which synchronization error will become non-zero.
 Hence, the value of $|{\bf x_{\perp}}|$ becomes large enough, so that local maximum value of $|{\bf x_{\perp}}|$ is considered as an extreme event, which is reflected as dragon-king events in the probability density function (PDF).
 Here, the time difference between precursor and peak of an extreme event is denoted by $t_{p}$ as shown in Fig.\ \ref{fig_30}.